ajeetblog/blog/_posts/2020-05-20-AzureBastion.md

     Only Jump box will have the public IP which allows the remote desktop connections.
 Once you are inside the jump box you can connect VM using private IP.
 It's like a remote session inside another remote session.

-    >Sometimes it slows down the connections and moreover, you need to own all the management overhead for this box (e.g. patch management, security management, etc.)
+    >Sometimes it slows down the connections and moreover, you need to own all the management overhead for this box (e.g. patch management, security management, etc.). **You still have security risks**.

     The following diagram shows an example of the Azure Jump box.